Written by Becky Monroe

 I wiped tears numerous times as I felt the love and compassion Lacy’s short life was filled with in the end.

-Lacy, a yellow Labrador Retriever was rescued by the Greater Dayton Lab Rescue (https:// www.gdlrr.org) in Ohio around the age of 5 from an Amish puppy mill.
+Lacy, a yellow Labrador Retriever was rescued by the Greater Dayton Lab Rescue (https:// www.gdlrr.org) in Ohio around the age of 5 from a puppy mill.
 She had been living in a foster home for about six months when Sarah and Eric adopted her.

 Six months seems like a long time to be in foster care, but Sarah attributed it to Lacy’s age, her extremely shy temperament and her breathing issues.